tinkergeek/bootnode/README.md

 # Bootnode

 ## Introduction
+Quickly network boot a bunch of computers.

+## Getting up and going
 Run this Ansible playbook on a freshly installed Rocky 8 server.
 It needs to have two networks: public and private.
 Connect your compute nodes to the private network.
 This can be a home router and a dumb switch.
 Two switches or VLANs or whatever you want really.

 On first execution, it will download and create a compute node image and a failsafe busybox image.
 There are two compute nodes defined (node-000 and node-001) which boot one of the images. **This process could take a while.**